Statistical Inference for Generative Model Comparison: Abstract

 \section{Abstract}

 Generative models have achieved remarkable success across a range of applications, yet their evaluation still lacks principled uncertainty quantification.
 In this paper, we develop a method for comparing how close different generative models are to the underlying distribution of test samples.
-Particularly, our approach employs the Kullback-Leibler (KL) divergence to measure the distance between a generative model and the unknown test distribution, as KL requires no tuning parameters such as the kernels used by RKHS-based distances, and is the only $f$-divergence that admits a crucial cancellation to enable the uncertainty quantification.
+Particularly, our approach employs the Kullback-Leibler (KL) divergence to measure the distance between a generative model and the unknown test distribution, as KL requires no tuning parameters such as the kernels used by RKHS-based distances.
+And the relative KL divergence is the only $f$-divergence that admits a crucial cancellation of the hard-to-estimate term to enable the faithful uncertainty quantification.
 Furthermore, we extend our method to comparing conditional generative models and leverage Edgeworth expansions to address limited-data settings.
 On simulated datasets with known ground truth, we show that our approach realizes effective coverage rates, and has higher power compared to kernel-based methods.
 When applied to generative models on image and text datasets, our procedure yields conclusions consistent with benchmark metrics but with statistical confidence.
+The source code to reproduce our experiments is available at \url{https://github.com/sylydya/compare-generative-models}.

 \textbf{Keywords:} Uncertainty quantification, Generative model evaluation, Edgeworth expansion, $f$-divergence